-Review of the Tribord Subea Easybreath Snorkel Mask
+Review of the Subea/Tribord Easybreath Full-Face Snorkeling Mask

 Going snorkeling with a full face snorkel mask makes you realize how old regular masks and snorkels are.
-The market leader is the original full-face snorkel mask, the Tribord Subea Easybreath.
+The market leader in the original full-face snorkel mask, the Subea/Tribord Easybreath.

 When you look online or in a store, you might still find older versions of the mask for sale.
 There’s nothing wrong with those models at all and if you only occasionally go snorkeling and you get a better price on the older models then go for it!